 Aboriginal Families as Teachers

-In the early years, families are the primary influence on children’s learning.
-The Aboriginal Families as Teachers program aims to strengthen the ability of Aboriginal families to build a rich home learning environment.
-This supports active participation in early childhood education.
+The Aboriginal Families as Teachers (AFaT) program aims to support Aboriginal and Torres Strait Islander families to build a rich home learning environment.

-Through working directly with families and collaborating with early childhood education services, the Aboriginal Families as Teachers program has been developed to encourage early learning and participation in a quality early childhood education program in the years before school.
+Through working directly with families and collaborating with early childhood education services, the Aboriginal Families as Teachers program encourages early learning and participation in a quality early childhood education program in the years before school.

-- support Aboriginal families to provide developmentally rich home learning environments for young children birth to five years
+- support Aboriginal and Torres Strait Islander families to provide developmentally rich home learning environments for young children from birth to five years

 - promote literacy and numeracy rich home learning environments

 - build families’ confidence in their ability to support the healthy development and learning of their children

 - support Aboriginal and Torres Strait Islander children and their families for successful transitions to school

 - promote the importance of early childhood education within families and communities, including participation in a quality early childhood education program for 600 hours in the year before school (at a minimum)

 - support Aboriginal and Torres Strait Islander children’s developmental outcomes across all five domains (physical, social, emotional, cognitive and language).